6DammK9/Quick_SLPK_Server/README.md

 # QUICK SLPK SERVER #
 ======================

-## Forked by DammK ##
+## Forked by Darren ##
-- Nice server.
-But it is **incomplete**.
-[Official building I3S spec](https://github.com/Esri/i3s-spec/blob/master/docs/1.8/BSL_ReadMe.md)
+- Added support on `sublayers` under [Official building I3S spec](https://github.com/Esri/i3s-spec/blob/master/docs/1.8/BSL_ReadMe.md)
-- Given a larger translated model (from Autodesk Revit), whole spec is used and many `404 NOT FOUND` is returned.
-Unfortunately **previous 16 forks** doesn't tackle this problem, hence this fork.
+- Hardened some URL pattern checking.
 - Note that **only version 1.x** is supported.
 2.0 is not tested.
 - Use [7zFM](https://www.7-zip.org/download.html) to view the files.
 It supports inline extract and navigate.
-- Maybe I'll send a Pull Request?
+- **Performance is awful**.
+Will rewrite in NodeJS and try to parallelise the REST calls.

 ## Original Description ##